Asmaa933/BreakingNews/README.md

 ## Use

-### Structure:-
+### **Structure**:-

-I used MVVM structure with use cases to cleanly separates the user interface from the application logic.
+I used MVVM structure with use cases to cleanly achieve separation of concern for the user interface from the application logic.
 By using this architecture it helped in
-- Independent of UI: The UI can change easily, without changing the rest of the system.
+- Independent of UI: The UI can change easily, without changing the rest of the system as we can substitute the table view with a collection view and we will not have to touch our logic
-- Independent of the database and network: I can easily change the them without breal business rules.
+- Independent of the database and network: I can easily change the them without break business rules.
 - Testable: The business rules can be tested without the UI, database, web server, or any other external element.

 #### Data Flow